Header Image 1

 Head of Department: Mr G Woods

-Teachers: Mr T Boddy, Miss E Burdett, Mr C Hart, Mr A Lewis, Mr D Menzies, Mr D Millar, Mr C Scott
+Teachers: Mr T Boddy, Miss E Burdett, Mr C Hart, Mr A Lewis, Mr D Menzies, Mr D Millar, Mr C Scott, Mrs K Shooman-Taylor, Mr J Stevens

 Our Physical Education ethos is 'sport for all'.
 Our curriculum offers a wide breadth of study with classes studying 12 units over the academic year.
 High-quality lessons ensure all students make good progress, developing performance, knowledge and character.
 Sports leadership themes in each unit further develop the student's ability to work independently and effectively as part of a team.
 The curriculum also feeds into the inter-house programme, giving the students the opportunity to be involved in competition within their year group in a wide variety of sports.
 GCSE and A Level Physical Education are both offered in KS4 and KS5 respectively, with students gaining excellent results in these exam courses, and many of our students going on to university to study PE and sports-based degrees.